Wayne82/wayne82.github.io/_drafts/Neural-Network-Notes-Recurrent-Neural-Network.md

 > 📝 Notes
 >
 > Just a kind reminder to those who occasionally come across my blog: I'm not an expert in neural networks—I'm still learning.
-The notes here and in the [entire series](https://wayne82.github.io/topics/neural-network/) are mainly a record of my personal learning journey.
+This blog and the [entire neural network series](https://wayne82.github.io/topics/neural-network/) are mainly a record of my personal learning journey.
 That said, I'm glad if any part of them is helpful to you as well.

 ## What is a Recurrent Neural Network?
 A Recurrent Neural Network (RNN) is a type of neural network specialized for processing sequences, where the order of inputs matters — such as in text, speech, or time-series data.
 Unlike traditional feedforward networks, RNNs introduce recurrent connections, meaning the output at each time step is fed back into the network to influence future predictions.
 This feedback loop allows the model to retain a form of memory, making it suitable for tasks involving context and temporal dependencies.